-The golden age of garden painting will be celebrated in this new selling exhibition presented in partnership with Liss Llewellyn.
+The golden age of garden painting is celebrated in this selling exhibition presented in partnership with Liss Llewellyn.
 Sanctuary: Artist-Gardeners 1919-1939 will show over 20 artists including Charles Mahoney, Edward Bawden, Eric Ravilious, Evelyn Dunbar, John Nash, Nancy Nicholson, Kenneth Rowntree and Winifred Knights.

 Between the two world wars there were an exceptional number of artists who gardened, taking their activities as plantsmen and plantswomen as seriously as they took their art.